devonorourke/tidybug/docs/database_analyses.md

 Filtering for Arthropod records reduces the initial **1,280,577** COI records down to **883,979** sequences.
 Dereplication further reduces these records down to **515,780** distinct sequences.

 The remaining sequence records following dereplication that match the `porter_outmap.txt` taxonomy records are used for compositional comparisons.

 ## Database questions to address
-Using the arthropod-selected Palmer and Porter databases, the raw BOLD COI records we retained with the `bold_datapull.R` script, and  the resulting filtered dataset (see `database_construction.md`), we addressed the following questions:
+Using the arthropod-selected Palmer and Porter databases, the raw BOLD COI records we retained with the [bold_datapull_arths.R](https://github.com/devonorourke/tidybug/blob/master/scripts/R_scripts/bold_datapull_arths.R) R script, and the resulting filtered dataset (see [database_construction.md](https://github.com/devonorourke/tidybug/blob/master/docs/database_construction.md)), we addressed the following questions:

 How do these datasets compare with respect to
   - distribution of sequence length?
   - number of unique taxa per level